2020-2021 FALL/SUMMER MONDAY AND SATURDAY POOL LEAGUE RULES

 ****ALL PLAYERS ARE RESPONSIBLE FOR KNOWING THE RULES****

-****POSITIONS ROUNDS – WHEN YOU ARE SCHEDULED FOR A POSITION ROUND, GO TO IT IS ALWAYS AT THE TOP OF THE STANDINGS.**** TO FIND WHERE YOU PLAY.
+****MONDAY LEAGUE - POSITIONS ROUNDS/SNOW DAYS – WHEN YOU ARE SCHEDULED FOR A POSITION ROUND, GO TO TO FIND WHERE YOU PLAY.
+IT IS ALWAYS AT THE TOP OF THE STANDINGS.
+IN CASE OF A SNOW DAY, IT WILL BE PLAYED ON THE NEXT POSITION ROUND DAY****

 A team will consist of no more than nine (9) players.
 Teams may decide for themselves which five (5) players will play each week.
 All league players must be legal age of twenty-one (21) to play.